BAM-PFA/edith/readme.md

 flask db migrate
 flask db upgrade
 ```
-* Run `flask shell` from within the edith repository and make an admin user for the app:
+* Run `flask shell` from within the edith project root directory (`cd /path/to/edith`) and make an admin user for the app:
 ```
 >>> from app.models import User
 >>> from app import db